aspose-cells/Aspose.Cells-for-.NET/README.md

 Directory | Description
 --------- | -----------
-[Examples](Examples)  | A collection of .NET examples that help you learn the product features [Examples.Gridweb](Examples.GridWeb)  | A collection of .NET examples that help you learn and use Aspose.GridWeb [Plugins](Plugins)  | Standalone Plugins that will demonstrate one or more features of Aspose.Cells for .NET
+[Examples](Examples)  | A collection of .NET examples that help you learn the product features [Examples.Gridweb](Examples.GridWeb)  | A collection of .NET examples that help you learn and use Aspose.Cells.GridWeb [Plugins](Plugins)  | Standalone Plugins that will demonstrate one or more features of Aspose.Cells for .NET